aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-text-manipulation/add-text/_index.md

 > **Tip:** The `fillText` method automatically uses the current color if you don’t pass a `Color` argument, which defaults to black.

-## Using Custom Font and Changing Text Size
+## Using custom font and changing text size
 You can also **change font size java** and use a custom font stored in your fonts folder.

 ```java